What's the Cost to Replace a Consumer Unit?

 What are the Supply Costs of a New Consumer Unit?

-If you plan on installing a consumer unit yourself, or wish to purchase it yourself, then you should consider the following supply cost of new consumer unit:
+If you plan on installing a consumer unit yourself, or wish to purchase it yourself, then you should consider the following supply cost of a new consumer unit:

 Split-Load Consumer Unit Cost